Steps for Dual Enrollment

 All homeschooled high school students should contact Admissions and Records for more information at 804-333-6740 (Warsaw campus) or 804-758-6742 (Glenns campus).

-Students must submit the completed and signed application for dual enrollment to their high school counselor.
+Students must submit the completed and signed DE application to their school counselor.
 The application requires a parent signature, students must obtain a parent’s signature prior to submission.
 Until the application is completed and received by the college, students are not eligible to take the RCC placement test, nor are they eligible to enroll in college classes.
 Once the RCC processes this form, the student will receive a RCC Student ID (Empl ID).

 Step Four: Placement Testing

-Students must take the college placement test administered at the high school, or submit qualifying PSAT, SAT or ACT scores.
+Students must take the college placement test (Virginia Placement Test (VPT)) administered at the high school, or at one of the RCC testing centers, or submit qualifying PSAT, SAT or ACT scores.
 The placement test is required to determine if you are eligible for the dual enrollment program.
 You are required to have your RCC student ID# to take the placement test.
 Students must complete Steps 2 and 3 in order to generate their RCC student ID # prior to taking the placement test.

 Step Five: Register

 Registration for classes is done through your high school.
-The high school counseling office will register students for the high school dual enrollment classes for which they have qualified, being taught at the high school location.
-Check with the high school counselor for deadlines for submission of paperwork, testing and tuition payment if applicable.
+The school counseling office will register students for the high school DE classes for which they have qualified, being taught at the high school location.
+Check with the school counselor for deadlines for submission of paperwork, testing, and tuition payment, if applicable.

-For questions regarding tuition amount and payment deadline, course content, or qualifications for taking dual enrollment classes please contact your high school counseling office.
+For questions regarding tuition amount and payment deadline, course content, or qualifications for taking DE classes please contact your school counseling office.

-After discussing with the high school counselor students may contact the Dual Enrollment Department at RCC, if they still have questions.
-High school students planning to complete a degree or certificate prior to high school graduation should contact Mr. Williams prior to the registration period for the next semester.
+After discussing with the school counselor, students may contact the DE Department at RCC, if they still have questions.
+High school students planning to complete a degree or certificate prior to high school graduation should contact Mr. Hutt Williams prior to the registration period for the next semester.

 All students admitted under this section must demonstrate readiness for college: